grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 You may question why Johnny and Benjamin did not write something like
 `reservationInProgressFactory.Received().FreshInstance()` at the end.

 One reason is that a factory resembles a function -- it is not supposed to have any visible side-effects.
-As such, calling the factory is not a goal of the behavior I specify -- it will always be only a means to an end.
-For example, the goal of this behavior Johnny and Benjamin specified was to execute the command and return its result.
+As such, calling the factory is not a goal of the behavior I specify -- it will always be only a mean to an end.
+For example, the goal of the behavior Johnny and Benjamin specified was to execute the command and return its result.
 The factory was brought to existence to make getting there easier.

-This also means that I allow the factory method to be called many times in the implementation without altering the expected behavior in the Statement.
-For example, if the code of the `MakeReservation()` method Johnny and Benjamin were test-driving did not look like this:
+Also, Johnny and Benjamin allowed the factory to be called many times in the implementation without altering the expected behavior in the Statement.
+For example, if the code of the `MakeReservation()` method they were test-driving did not look like this:

 ```csharp
 var reservationInProgress = _reservationInProgressFactory.FreshInstance();